pulumi/terraform-provider-google-beta/website/docs/r/monitoring_notification_channel.html.markdown

   sensitive and the API will return an partially-obfuscated value.
   For example, for `"type": "slack"` channels, an `auth_token` label with value "SECRET" will be obfuscated as "**CRET".
-In order to avoid a diff, Terraform will use the state value if it appears that the obfuscated value matches the state value in length/unobfuscated characters.
-However, Terraform will not detect a a diff if the obfuscated portion of the value was changed outside of Terraform.
+In order to avoid a diff, this provider will use the state value if it appears that the obfuscated value matches the state value in length/unobfuscated characters.
+However, this provider will not detect a a diff if the obfuscated portion of the value was changed outside of this provider.

 * `user_labels` -
   (Optional)